dendronhq/dendron-site/vault/dendron.topic.schema.md

                 children:
                   - pattern: "[0-3][0-9]"
                     # As with regular schema we can set the template to be used with
                     # the match of our notes.
-                    template:
+Below is an example usage of shorthand template
+                    # definition (which defaults to type: note).
-                      id: templates.daily
+                    template: templates.daily
-                      type: note
 ```